It’s Sea Turtle Nesting Season! In North Carolina the nesting season is mid-May through August.

 Stay Off Sand Dunes & Do Not Pick Sea Oats.
 Sand dunes provide critical habitat for sea turtles and help prevent flooding during times of extreme tides and storms.
 Foot traffic kills plants and severely damages the sand dunes.
 The penalty for failure to adhere to this requirement is a $100 fine.

 Help Us Keep Our Beaches Clean -Sea turtles may mistake a plastic bag or other forms of litter for a jellyfish (they eat them).
 All personal items and equipment must be removed from the beach each day- these items may trap a sea turtle.

 Please Fill In All Holes On The Beach When Done Playing.- Holes can trap sea turtles and are a safety hazard to humans.

 Keep Dogs On Leashes At All Times!
-No dogs shall be permitted on the beach strand between the hours of 9:00am and 6:00pm during period of Memorial Day through Labor Day regardless of whether they are leashed or not.
+No dogs shall be permitted on the beach strand between the hours of 9:00 am and 6:00 pm during the period of Memorial Day through Labor Day regardless of whether they are leashed or not.

 Fireworks can scare off nesting sea turtles and leave behind trash that may be mistaken for food by marine wildlife.- Discharge of fireworks is not permitted per North Carolina state laws.